hello-robot/stretch_tutorials/ros2/intro_to_ros2.md

 This setting will only persist for the current terminal session.
 Once you close the terminal, the setting is lost.

 !!! warning
-    All terminals where you run ROS2 nodes that need to communicate with each other must have the same ROS_DOMAIN_ID set.
+    All terminals where you run ROS 2 nodes that need to communicate with each other must have the same ROS_DOMAIN_ID set.
 If you launch the Stretch driver in one terminal with `ROS_DOMAIN_ID=42` and try to run your node in another terminal with `ROS_DOMAIN_ID=0`, they won't be able to see each other!

 ### Setting ROS_DOMAIN_ID Permanently in ~/.bashrc